rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/secure-configuration-baseline-launch-instructions/index.md

     or instance store volumes.
 You can also edit the settings of the root volume.

-    **Note**: You can add EBS volumes after launching the instance, but not instance store volumes.
+    **Note**: You can add EBS volumes after launching the instance but not instance store volumes.

 13. Click **Add Tags** and add any appropriate tags for your instance.
 For more